FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 # IEEE-802.11n-CSI-Camera-Synchronization-Toolkit
 * This repository is part of an early-stage WiFi and camera data fusion-based human detection and motion estimation project.
 * Our research aims to develop a multiple modality-based computer vision technology to detect objects beyond walls by adding IEEE 802.11 standard WiFi signals.
-* A multimodal approach utilizing WiFi signals can complement problems such as obstacles and object obscuration that occur in existing camera-based security and computer vision through the radio frequency (RF) signal characteristics.
+* A multimodal approach utilizing WiFi signals can complement problems such as obstacles and object obscuration in existing camera-based security and computer vision through the radio frequency (RF) signal characteristics.

-This repository is to support building the channel state information (CSI)-enabled **TP-Link AC1750** Wi-Fi drivers for **Intel 5300 NIC** adapters on Linux distributions with **Ubuntu 14.01** versions.
+This repository supports building the channel state information (CSI)-enabled **TP-Link AC1750** Wi-Fi drivers for **Intel 5300 NIC** adapters on Linux distributions with **Ubuntu 14.01** versions.
 This code has been tested on Ubuntu **14.01**, **16.04**, and **18.04**, where we recommend setting up the CSI toolkit on the **Ubuntu 18.04 version**.

 The code presented here comprises a modified and merged version of the Linux kernel, such as the firmware command, and error lines of the original baseline.
 The modifications were made by examining the code provided by [dhalperi/linux-80211n-csitool](https://github.com/dhalperi/linux-80211n-csitool) and adapting them to more recent Linux kernel versions **-iwlwifi** and **wlp1s0** wireless communication modules.
 The building and installation instructions were taken from [the original Linux 802.11n CSI Tool website](https://dhalperi.github.io/linux-80211n-csitool/) and adapted accordingly.
 Moreover, I referred to the synchronization method between CSI and Camera from [CSI-Tool-Camera-Shooting](https://github.com/qiyinghua/CSI-Tool-Camera-Shooting).